Dip and torque.

 Starter Alignment

-Both the OEM and TTV flywheel have a bolt holt with a different shape others: this is your engine to starter alignment.
-Mess this up and the S65 won't crank once you have everything bolted back together.
+Both the OEM and lightweight flywheel have a bolt holt with a different shape others: this is your engine to starter alignment.

-The TTV's shape is slightly less pronounced than the OEM flywheel shown below - it's still visible once you pay attention.
+The lightweight starter alignment hole's shape is slightly less pronounced than the OEM flywheel shown below - it's still visible once you pay attention.
+If the bolt hole is not aligned, the S65 won't crank.

-The updated version of the S65 DCT flywheel comes with TTV Racing specific bolts they provide.
+The updated version of the S65 DCT lightweight flywheel is now packaged with new flywheel to crankshaft bolts with the correct ratings.

 No break-in period.